Learn About Reishi Mushrooms (lingzhi)

 Today there are 24+ clinical trials in the works to study reishi, making it one of the most prominent and well-studied medicinal mushrooms over the coming years.
 These studies encompass a variety of research including possible treatments for cancer, colitis, Parkinson's and overall immune function.

-Top Reishi Resources
+Our Top Reishi Content

-Medical Studies & Reviews
+Studies & Reviews

 The one-stop shop for product reviews, news, and information surrounding the world of mushrooms.
 (Don't worry, we only send you the important stuff.
 We hate spammy emails, too.)